 In the Digital Age, we’re constantly receiving information in multiple forms – and the same is true for the educational space.
 As such, it’s vital to understand how the use of media, such as visuals, impacts the learning process.
 Well-designed educational graphics can increase engagement, foster understanding, and improve the learning experience.

-This infographic contains some vital principles to bear in mind when using graphics in education.
+This infographic contains some vital principles to bear in mind when using graphics in education (click infographic to enlarge).

 Using graphics in education – content

 - 20-30% of the cerebral cortex is involved in visual processing